 Third, I am developing the research program and the international journal HARM in close collaboration with Pradeep Chakkarath.
 We are interested in how harm is inflicted, suffered, witnessed, documented, commented on, and analyzed.
 For example, we are interested in how people experience natural disasters, wars, accidents, illness, and loss.
 How they rape, murder, disenfranchise and exploit (humans and animals).
 Likewise, we want to explore how these experiences or actions are reflected - in pedagogy, science, art, popular culture, or religions.
 HARM is not only a long-term research program, but at the same time a journal that I have launched with Pradeep Chakkarath, Fiza Lee, and Nafissa Rami, and whose first issue will be published in January 2023.

 Fifth, I strive hard to teach in a way that sees study as a passion for thinking, arguing, writing, and presenting.
 I want students to learn from cases, I want to give them room to be daring and unusual, and I want to encourage them to present the results of their efforts to a public audience whenever possible.
 One existing example of this is the Online-Encyclopaedia Practices of Violence, which features very diverse works by students from Bochum and Maastricht in which they explore precisely violence praxeologically.
 Another form is the Podcast Pre&Post GEWALT, produced by students of the Bachelor of Social Science.

-A list of all publications by Christian Gudehus can be found here.
+A liste of selected publications by Christian Gudehus can be found here.

 By appointment.
 Please email me at email@example.com and then an appointment can usually be made in the short term.

 Building GD, E1/253